Tatra Mountains: Climate

 The Tatras lie in the temperate zone of Central Europe.
 They are an important barrier to the movements of air masses.
 Their mountainous topography causes one of the most diverse climates in that region.

 Precipitation

 The highest precipitation figures are recorded on the northern slopes.
 In June and July, monthly precipitation reaches around 250 mm.
 Precipitation occurs from 215 to 228 days a year.
 Thunderstorms occur 36 days a year on average.

 Snow cover

-Maximum thickness on the summit amounts to:
+Maximum snow cover on the summit amounts to: